Ioannis-Peridis/Software-Development-Tools-and-Systems-Programming-PLH211/README.md

 from: Techincal University Of Crete

-Implementation in python and bash script: Twitter Veiwer and Text Editor, Bash Script, Linux Commands and Process Programming (Zig Zag process generator and Three Way Pipe)
+Implementation in python and bash script: Twitter Veiwer and Text Editor, Bash Script, Linux Commands and Process Programming (Zig Zag process generator and Three Way Pipe).